 Restaurant Tip ($$ of $$$): Open Farm Community is an urban farm & restaurant concept with an organic menu.
 30-40% of all of the used products come straight from their own farm which the restaurant is surrounded by!
 If you want to take a walk around the farm before your delicious dinner, make sure to come before sunset.
 But even in the evening the restaurant ist a great location which is absolutely worth a visit.

-Restaurant Tip ($$$ von $$$): Are you more in the mood for a unique dinner experience your last evening in Singapore?
+Restaurant Tip ($$$ von $$$): Are you more in the mood for a unique dinner experience on your last evening in Singapore?
 Then the Labyrinth restaurant is guaranteed the right choice for you!
 It belongs to the 50 best restaurants in Asia and has already been awarded with one Michelin Star!
 All dishes on the set menu are new interpretations of Singaporean classics by chef Han, who was born and raised in Singapore, while using locally sourced ingredients!
 The dinner we had at Labyrinth was an unforgettable experience and so much more than „just a dinner“!

 Good to know: Labyrinth is closed on Mondays and Tuesdays and requires a reservation.